Quasso/KubePiHole/README.md

 ## Desktop use

-If you're not already aware of and using `kubectl` or Kubernetes in general on your local machine, check [this little guide out](./INSTALL_DD.md).
+If you're not already aware of and using `kubectl`/Kubernetes on your local machine, check [this little guide out](./INSTALL_DD.md).

 ### Deploy the Pi-hole app and deps automatically

-Now, simply open a terminal in this root of the repository, and execute:
+Simply open a terminal in this root of the repository, and execute:

 ```zsh
 export KUBE_DESKTOP=true